7 Best Email Automation Tools for Marketing

 5 – MailerLite

-What’s more, MailerLite comes with a blog and website builder for you to manage your online presence with just one tool while also offering a landing page editor and editable sign-up forms.
+What’s more, MailerLite comes with a blog and website builder to manage your online presence with just one tool while offering a landing page editor and editable sign-up forms.

 MailerLite lacks the level of depth other services in this list provide to build a sophisticated workflow, such as product recommendations based on customer purchasing history.
 However, getting a comprehensive set of features and an easy-to-grasp tool at a low price – or for free – makes it a hard-to-ignore option.